 My heart honestly felt like it shattered.
 It felt like it was all over the floor like broken glass but I couldn’t move to clean it up and put it back together.
 I couldn’t believe I heard the “c” word.
 What was going to happen to me?
 Would I be okay?
 Were my parents going to be okay?
 Has it spread anywhere else?
 Do I need treatment?
 What about school?
 What about modelling?
 What about my future?
 When first diagnosed, all I knew about melanoma was that people died from having it and that it was a very serious cancer.
 Melanoma is a scary word.
 Cancer is also a scary word.
 Being told in that moment that I had these things completely broke my heart and sent me into shock.
 Before this moment, I did not think that my mole was anything.
 I definitely did not think it was skin cancer, let alone melanoma, the worst kind of skin cancer.
 I never thought that I would ever be told that I had cancer.
 Cancer always seems like something so distant.
 We probably all know someone who has had cancer, but we never think it will happen to us, right?
 That’s what I always thought.

 I was familiar with cancer.
 I have prayed for people with cancer.
 I sat, watching my aunt lose her battle with cancer, unaware that I had the same disease in my body and on my skin.
 How could I have cancer?
-I am young and healthy and a woman of God.
-I wasn’t able to understand how a 20 year old girl, who is the most careful girl in the sun, who has never stepped foot near a tanning bed, got melanoma.
+I am young and healthy.
+I wasn’t able to understand how a young 20 year old girl, who is healthy and the most careful girl in the sun, who has never stepped foot near a tanning bed, got melanoma.
 It is so unreal how your life can be turned upside down in one second and finding out that I had melanoma was probably the worst moment of my entire life.
 Honestly, I’m lucky that I went into shock at that appointment because my brain has started to repress that awful memory, and I think that’s for the best.

 Within 72 hours after my diagnosis, I was sent to a surgeon and five days after that had surgery.
 I have been very blessed with short wait times to see medical professionals which I am thankful for and blessed to have had an amazing surgeon.
 Again, I don’t want to get into many details medically here because it is something that I still have trouble processing on a day-to-day basis, but I will say this: my melanoma was a severe case.
 One of the more severe cases for someone my age.
 To give those who don’t know about melanoma a little more information, I’ll share a little bit of what I have learned: